Light Charged Higgs Bosons to AW/HW via Top Decay

+This loophole, however, can be closed when we consider the alternative charged Higgs decay channel: $\hc \to AW/HW$.

 In this paper we analyze the possibility of discovering a light charged Higgs via the $\hc \to AW/HW$ decay mode assuming that the light Higgs $A/H$ decays into either $\tau\tau$ or $bb$.
 While the top pair channel benefits from a large production cross section, the single top channel permits a cleaner signal due to its unique kinematic features.
 Assuming the existence of a light neutral Higgs of mass 70 GeV, the model independent 95\% C.L. exclusion limits on $\sigma\times$BR based on $\tau\tau$ channel are about 35 fb for the single top channel and 55 fb for the top pair channel.
 The discovery reaches are about three times higher.
 Assuming ${\rm BR}(\hc \rightarrow AW/HW)=100\%$ and ${\rm BR}(A/H \rightarrow \tau\tau)=8.6\%$, the exclusion limits on ${\rm BR}(t \rightarrow H^+ b)$ are about 0.2\% and 0.03\% for single top and top pair production, respectively.
 A significantly worse reach is obtained in the $bb$ channel.